ajax815/TurboSpeed/README.md

 ![image](https://github.com/ajax815/TurboSpeed/assets/161390808/6b9d7dba-2f66-48ea-8ea6-d66f39a511dd)

-Avoid getting hit by enemy cars or mines, or you will restart the game.
+Avoid getting hit by enemy cars or mines, or you will lose the game.